Twitter's Elon Musk marriage is packed with risks - according to Twitter

 The pending sale to Elon Musk for $44B and transformation into a private company could mean fundamental changes for the service that's used regularly by at least 300M monthly users (yes, people like you).

-However, to understand what such a sale might mean for Twitter the company (and, as a result, the service), you need to look no future than Twitter's own Securities and Exchange Commission (SEC) quarterly earnings filing that lays out a dozen different risks directly related to "the Pending Acquisition by Affiliates of Elon Musk."
+To understand what such a sale might mean for Twitter the company (and, as a result, the service), you need look no future than Twitter's own Securities and Exchange Commission (SEC) quarterly earnings filing that lays out a dozen different risks directly related to "the Pending Acquisition by Affiliates of Elon Musk."

 To be fair, SEC filings, especially ones relating to a company changing hands or going public, typically feature a "Risks" section, a realistic, if somewhat pessimistic, view of every threat waiting to capsize the good ship Corporation.
 They usually talk about competitive pressures, economic uncertainties, partner issues, and more.